ScandiumSG/ITP_DiaryApplication/readme.md

 ![Architecture.png](docs/release2/Architecture.png)

-# How to build and run applicaiton
+# How to build and run application
 This project utilize maven to build and run the code.
 Build the project by using `mvn clean install` inside the diary folder, then the UI can be initialized using the `mvn javafx:run -f ui/pom.xml` command.

 ## Running the application
 ### **Gitpod**
-Gitpod is configured to automatically select the diary directory, application will run using the following:
+Gitpod is configured to automatically select the diary directory and run `mvn clean install`, application will run using the following:
 ~~~
-mvn clean install
 mvn javafx:run -f ui/pom.xml
 ~~~